ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 6. Uniquely well
     - What do you and your team possess that you feel only you can build?

-Asking the right questions...
+## Asking the right questions...

-A good question, well formed can
+A good question, well formed can advance and filter your solution to a problem

-Here are some good an ddifficult questions:
+Here are some good an difficult questions:

 - What about your product that do your potential customers not realize they need?
 -

+# Building your Sequence of Problems to Solve

+->Identify a Segment
+->

 # Ownership and Accountability
 - You are kidding yourself if you ask somoene who didn't found the company and who doesn't have signifcant quity in the cmopany to care through a certain point about hte company